 Please be aware that the Grey Glacier boat trip is subject to availability, so please confirm your reservation in order to participate on the day of your arrival.
 During the shoulder season months of September, October and April, the boat trip to Grey Glacier may be canceled as the boat requires a minimum of 15 passengers to sail, which might not be reached in some cases.
 If this is the case, an alternative excursion in the park will be planned. *Note: In May, the catamaran is out of service and therefore the Grey Glacier boat ride is replaced by a 5.6-mile Pingo Trail Nature Walk.

-Western Lakes Drive & Cerro Ferrier Hike (ACTIVE) – TUE, FRI
+Cerro Ferrier Lookout (ACTIVE) – FRI

 After enjoying a delicious breakfast, set off on an exciting journey to the enchanting Laguna Inge.
 This hidden gem is located just 2.5 miles (4km) southwest of EcoCamp, along the fascinating Los Cuernos Trail.
 As you make your way along this picturesque path, be greeted by a kaleidoscope of vibrant flora and fauna and, if luck is on your side, you might even see majestic condors soaring above you.
 This exciting excursion allows you to fully immerse yourself in the captivating beauty of the park’s central lakes, while admiring the magnificent horns that adorn the impressive Paine Massif.
 The pace of your adventure is determined by the group, which means you could make it as far as Mirador Cuernos (5 miles/8km from EcoCamp).
 After a day filled with exploration and wonder, return to EcoCamp, where you can relax and share unforgettable moments with your fellow adventurers.
 After 7-8 hours, return to EcoCamp, ready to enjoy an aperitif before settling down to a warm meal.
-Activity: Nature Walk.
+Activity: “W” Trek Highlight.
 Distance: 11.8 miles.
 Walking Time: 6 hours.
 Altitude: 1,509 feet.